 Interview Question – What is your biggest weakness?
 Answer Question

-I applied online and the process took 2 weeks - interviewed at Emerson Network Power in September 2013.
+I applied online and the process took 2 weeks - interviewed at Emerson Network Power in April 2013.

 Interview Details – I applied online and the process took about two weeks.
 The interview was on campus.
 There were two interviewers from Emerson.
 They were very kind and outgoing which made the interview very comfortable.
 They mainly asked about my schooling and my previous experiences then left questions at the end for me to ask.
 They said the process after the interview was that they would look at all the applicants and then decide by the end of the week to see who they would select to go on to the second interview at their site.
 Weeks passed and no notification at all from them.
 So i assumed that I didn't get select.
 The thing about Emerson is that they basically accept all applicants for the first interview.
 If they see something they like in you and if you have plenty of past experiences then you will have a higher chance of getting select to go on to the second interview.

 Interview Question – The questions were just about my school, my courses, senior design project, hobbies, and past experiences.
 No hard or technical questions for the first interview.
 The second interview may consists of some technical questions as I was told.
 Answer Question